Apprenticeship and traineeship policy

 - monitoring the quality of delivery and outcomes for apprenticeships and traineeships, and

 - promoting and providing information on the apprenticeship system and its products.

 Apprenticeships and traineeships are available in the NT at Certificate II through to Advanced Diploma levels in many occupations.

 Apprenticeships are generally available in traditional trades, with traineeships available in a diverse range of occupations in most sectors of industry, business and community services.

 Apprenticeships and traineeships are not available at the Certificate I level as these qualifications are more appropriate as pre-employment programs.

-The Northern Territory Employment and Training Act
+The Northern Territory Training and Skills Development Act

 - the approval of the types of apprenticeship and traineeship qualifications available in the NT

 - the approval of employers taking on apprentices and trainees

 - approving and registration of contracts of training